mromerom/sezzle-collab-calcv2/README.md

 ## Hosting and Deployment

 The backend was deployed using [Heroku](https://heroku.com) and the frontend was deployed using [Netlify](https://www.netlify.com).
-To deploy to Netlify, it's necessary to create a build of the application's frontend, and upload that.
+To deploy to Heroku it is sometimes necessary to create a [Procfile](https://devcenter.heroku.com/articles/procfile), in which the default language of the project being uploaded is specified.
+Additionally, when deploying to Netlify, it may necessary to create a build of the application and upload that instead of the entire project (as was the case with the frontend of this application).